andrew-pa/andrew-pa.github.io/posts/cavern-report-1/post.md

 I'm particularly interested in building a rudimentary network stack[^4], which is of course its own huge project although I could see reusing an existing Rust TCP/IP implementation.
 Once you have networking you can really start doing interesting stuff like load testing or running basic but real-world services, and that's pretty exciting!

-Another thing I'm interested in doing (in the far future) is building a user space Linux system call shim, ideally in such a way that you could run OCI containers within a Cavern user space mostly transparently.
+In the far future, one interesting idea I've had is building a user space Linux system call shim, ideally in such a way that you could run OCI containers within a Cavern user space mostly transparently.
 This is also a huge project, but of course it also massively increases the utility of the system.
 ChatGPT claims there are only ~40 different required system calls to get ~60% compatibility, but inevitably only 100% coverage will do, and that's a lot of shim code.